arnaudporet/kgml2sif/readme.md

 PCrel: 61 --> 17: missing name, skipping
 ```

-This warning indicates that a PCrel edge linking the node 61 to the node 17 (identified by their IDs in the KGML file) has no name (i.e. no information about the modeled biological interaction) and is therefore skipped by kgml2sif.
+This warning indicates that a PCrel edge linking the node 61 to the node 17 (identified by their IDs inside the KGML file) has no name (i.e. no information about the modeled biological interaction) and is therefore skipped by kgml2sif.

 ### p53 signaling pathway: